sinder38/Team-1-Prac-A-Project/standup-notes.md

 Blockers
 Difficult to distinguish pullbacks from reversals using EMA signals.

+R6 – LLM Synthesis Operator
+Contributors: Minghao
+Completed
+Ran the Master Prompt across Claude, ChatGPT, Gemini, and DeepSeek.
+Formatted outputs and completed the LLM comparison table. dentified a 4/4 bearish consensus and key confidence differences.
+Working on Next
+Supporting R7 with Human Score insights.
+Preparing presentation notes.
+Blockers
+Resolved formatting issues with Claude's output.
+No current blockers.

+R7 – Human Score Analyst
+Contributor: Saiko
+Completed
+Reviewed outputs from R3, R4, R5, and R6.
+Completed the Human Score Analysis and final prediction.
+Identified the team's Human Override based on the combined impact of yields, oil, and the US dollar.
+Working on Next
+Finalising presentation slides and speaker notes.
+Reviewing documentation and formatting.
+Blockers
+Resolved issues with balancing AI outputs and prediction formatting.
+No current blockers.

 R8 – Data & Evidence Lead
+Contributors: Markcus
 Completed
 Completed Week 3 market report.
 Updated index and macro data.